Pandorina kutija: Background

 In mid 2000s, Dvornik created reality show Dvornikovi (eng.
 Dvorniks) which was inspired by Osbournes.
 It was aired on RTL.
 In February 2008, he competed at Dora with song "Milina", but lost to Kraljevi ulice.

 His father Boris died in March 2008.
 In July that year, Dvornik gave last interview.
 His last public appearance was at Hajduk-Deportivo match in late August 2008.

 On September 6, 2008, Dvornik died at the age of 44, almost 6 months after his father.
 The autopsy performed immediately after the singer's death on in Zagreb did not specify the cause, but stated that Dvornik's state of health was good and that no changes were found in the organs that could cause death.
 His wife Danijela stated Dino had died of a mixture of tranquilizers, sleep, for pain, antidepressants, and occasionally methadone therapy.
 The real reason for his mental pain was the death of his father, who died only six months earlier.

 He was cremated in Zagreb cemetery Mirogoj, and his family had told those who will come to the funeral not to wear black.
 His wish was that people come to his funeral dressed as for a concert, and not in black.

 Album

 The tragic death of Dino Dvornik left unfinished material for the album (eight songs).
-However, the collaborators who worked on the album finish the job as best they know how.
+However, the collaborators who worked on the album continued and finished the job as best as they could.
 In the opening song "Iden ća ka i moj ćaća" Dino Dvornik sounds as if he dedicated it to his roots, while "Zašto mi to radiš" is a decent song that leans towards pop and funk styles.
 The album also contains the routine house songs "Ideja" and "Nadahnuće", and the classic rock ballad "Pelin i med".
 The album cover is also interesting because it can be folded into Pandorina kutija.
 Pandorina kutija is also available on an old vinyl.
 There are five songs on each side, and it was released in a limited circulation.